tru-ID/passwordless-auth-react-native/sim-card-auth-react-native-tutorial.md

 1. Get the User's Phone Number on Mobile Device
 2. Send the Phone Number the Application Server
 3. Create a SubscriberCheck using the SubscriberCheck API
-4. Return the SubscriberCheck URL to the Mobile Device
-5. Request the SubscriberCheck URL on the Mobile Device over Mobile Data
+4. Request the SubscriberCheck URL on the Mobile Device over Mobile Data
-6. Mobile Device requests SubscriberCheck Result via the Application Server
+5. Mobile Device requests SubscriberCheck Result via the Application Server
-7. Application Server gets SubscriberCheck Result from SubscriberCheck API
-8. Application Server returns the SubscriberCheck Result, including SIM changed status, to the Mobile Device
+6. Application Server returns the SubscriberCheck Result, including SIM changed status, to the Mobile Device

 ## Getting Started